Last updated: 12-Nov-2008

 If any of the above doesn't make sense to you, please ask (address obscured to thwart spambots, replace the at with @ and remove the capitalized word).

-You also have the option to set the preferred size of work units (only for RC5), especially handy for slower CPUs where larger packets would take too long to do (note though that currently you may get larger packets than your preferred size, this is imposed by the particular proxy for bandwidth reasons.
-This might change in the future if clients break up those larger packets locally, while sticking to your threshold value).
+Depending on the current effort, client and proxy network you may also have the option to set the preferred size of work units, especially handy for slower CPUs where larger packets would take too long to do (note that you may still get larger packets than your preferred size, this is imposed by the particular proxy for bandwidth reasons).

 If you don't have any work units left in the buffer file and the client cannot connect to a proxy to fetch new work, the client will do random units.
 This is however highly undesirable as most of this work will be duplicated by others and thus be totally useless.

 You can set which effort to participate in, currently that's OGR and RC5-72.
-If you only want to participate in one of them, use the appropriate shell config/GUI or Myzar option, or make sure the effort you do not want to participate in is switched off by adding '=0' (or ':0') to its name in the client configuration, for example OGR,RC5=0,CSC=0,DES=0 (CSC and DES are not in the clients anymore, so it's not a problem there).
+If you only want to participate in one of them, use the appropriate shell config/GUI option, or make sure the effort you do not want to participate in is switched off by adding '=0' (or ':0') to its name in the client configuration, for example OGR-NG,RC5-72=0.
 Otherwise the client will rotate between contests.

 There is also a specific off-line mode, you do not have to have Internet access or even a TCP stack installed.
 If you have other networking, use the client on a connected machine to fetch blocks (-fetch option), then you can copy the inbound buffer file (for example buff-in.rc5) over to your non-networked machine and have it crunch on that using the -runoffline argument.
 Once it's done, you can copy the outbound buffer file (e.g. buff-out.rc5) back to the networked machine and use the client there to flush the blocks using the -flush argument (or appropriate menu option in a GUI client).
 The buffer files are compatible between platforms, as long as you use the same version of the client on each.